 In order to process the shock of losing a loved one, many homicide survivors will immediately disbelieve that a loved one has died.
 Denial is a coping mechanism that is a normal grief reaction.
+Denial is often not a choice, it is not a person refusing to confront a horrible truth, it is an uncontrollable reaction that a person must work through with understanding and patience.

-Not being able to view the body, either because they were not permitted to or felt unable to, may complicate and intensify denial for survivors.
-Accepting the reality of the loss becomes difficult.
-Survivors often report feeling that their loved one will return home one day.
-Others have reported a compelling feeling to follow someone who looks like their loved one.
-These feelings are often strongest when survivors have not been able to view the body.
+The decision to view the body of the deceased is an incredibly difficult one, but also one that is fairly time sensitive.
+Not being able to view the body, either because they were not permitted to or felt unable to, may complicate or intensify feelings of denial for survivors.
+Without seeing the body, some survivors cannot extinguish the hope that their loved one is still alive and will return home to them one day.
+When there is no body to view, this can be even more difficult because even survivors who want to view the body are unable to do so.
+Some survivors have reported a compelling feeling to follow someone who looks like their loved one, feelings which are often strongest when survivors have not been able to view the body.